Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 There are also extension methods provided for `IGameObject` that return a boolean value indicating whether it is valid to set the object's `Position` or an `IsWalkable` property a certain way.  the `CanMove` function returns whether or not an object's position can be set; `CanMoveIn` is similar, except it takes a direction and returns whether or not the object can move in that direction.
 Similarly, `CanSetWalkability` and `CanToggleWalkability` return information about whether or not `IsWalkable` can be set.

 ## GameObject Component Changes
+The component systems used for attaching components to game object have also changed notably.

+### Components Now Attached to Property
 In GoRogue 2, `IGameObject` implemented `IHasComponents` to allow components to be placed on game objects.
 In GoRogue 3, this is no longer the case; instead, `IGameObject` defines a property `GoRogueComponents`, which is a collection that can have components added/removed.
 This class also integrates the new "tag" functionality for tagging components.
 The names of the functions for adding, removing, and retrieving components have also changed in a manner corresponding to the [component collection name changes](#component-system-changes).

 The `GoRogueComponents` field in `GameObject` defaults to being of type `Components.ComponentCollection`, and it is generally rare to need that field to be represented by some other component implementation.
 Nonetheless, the field is of type `Components.ITaggableComponentCollection`, and an instance of some custom implementation of this interface may be passed to `GameObject` via its constructor.
 This ensures that the component collection structure can be customized if it becomes necessary.

+### Optional Base Class for GameObject Components
+GoRogue 2 contained the `GameFramework.Components.IGameObjectComponent` interface, which is an optional interface that you could implement on components attached to a `GameObject`.
+When implemented, the object would automatically record the `IGameObject` that it was attached to.
+This still exists in GoRogue 3, despite the fact that components are now added to `IGameObject.GoRogueComponents` instead of the object directly.
+If you attach something that implements `IGameObjectComponent` to a `GameObject` by calling its `GoRogueComponents.Add` function, the `Parent` property will automatically be updated to reflect the `IGameObject` that it was attached to.
+Similarly, that property is also updated when a component is detached.

+In addition to this behavior, there is now a base _class_ that you can optionally implement on components being attached to `GameObjects`.
+This class is `GameFramework.Components.ComponentBase`.
+It implements `IGameObjectComponent`, and also adds some useful functionality in the form of events that are automatically fired when the component is attached/detached from an object.
+It also uses these events to provide some additional functionality; for example, the `ComponentBase<T>` class uses the events to add a run-time requirement that the parent inherit from a particular type, and stores the `Parent` as that type, which makes it very convenient if you need to access methods/properties of that type beyond what `IGameObject` provides.

 ## GameObject ID Generation Changes
 One additional change alters the method that you use to assign IDs to objects in a custom way.
 In GoRogue 2, to assign IDs in a custom manner, you had to subclass `GameObject` and override the `GameObject.GenerateID()` function.
 Given that `GameObject` instances can often be used with no subclasses at all, the requirement to create a subclass for this functinality can be inconvenient.